-A class action lawsuit against DuPont was certified in the Circuit Court of Wood County, West Virginia (Leach, et al v.
+A class action lawsuit against DuPont on behalf of persons in the Parkersburg regional area affected by C-8 water contamination was certified by Judge George W. Hill in the Circuit Court of Wood County, West Virginia on November 23, 2004 (Leach, et al v.
 E. I. DuPont deNemours and Co.).
-Judge J. D. Beane is currently the presiding judge over the certified class action case.
+Judge Moats is currently the presiding judge over the certified class action case.
 The class that was certified includes all people within six named water districts, or users of certain specified private water wells, whose drinking water was contaminated with C-8 attributable to releases from DuPont's Washington Works plant.
-To qualify as a member of the class, at the time of the settlement a person must have been drinking contaminated water for at least one year prior to December 3, 2004 from one of six named water districts, or specified private drinking water wells contaminated with C-8.
+To qualify as a member of the class, a person must have been drinking contaminated water for at least one year prior to December 4, 2004 from one of six named water districts, or specified private drinking water wells contaminated with C-8.
 The affected water districts are (1) Little Hocking, Ohio; (2) Lubeck Public Service District, West Virginia; (3) City of Belpre, Ohio; (4) Tuppers Plains, Ohio; (5) Mason County Public Service District, West Virginia; (6) Village of Pomeroy, Ohio.
-It does not matter where class members now reside, so long as they lived in one of the contaminated areas and drank the water for at least one year effective December 3, 2004.
+It does not matter where class members now reside, so long as they lived in one of the contaminated areas and drank the water for at least one year effective December 4, 2004.

-C8 Health Project participants had their blood tested for C-8 levels and gave medical history as part of an important study to determine whether or not C-8 exposure is linked to adverse medical effects in humans, and if so, what exact illnesses or diseases C-8 exposure causes.
-Not all class members participated in the C8 Health Project.
-If you fit the definition of a class member, you are a member of the class regardless of whether or not you participated in the health project.
+C8 Health Project participants had their blood tested for C-8 levels.
+They also provided their individual medical histories and blood samples which extensively tested.
+The results were analyzed as part of an important study to determine whether or not C-8 exposure is linked to adverse medical effects in humans, and if so, what exact illnesses or diseases C-8 exposure causes.
+Although not every single class member participated in the C8 Health Project, only a very small percentage failed to partake.
+If you fit the definition of a class member (see last paragraph on page 3 of the November 23, 2004 Order Preliminarily Approving Proposed Settlement), you are a member of the class regardless of whether or not you participated in the C8 Health Project.
 C8 Health Project participants should have received reports of their C8 blood levels.
-The Brookmar testing was concluded in 2006 and free blood testing through the C8 Health Project is no longer available to class members.
 As of the end of July 2006, a total of 69,096 class members had undergone blood testing and provided extensive medical histories about themselves.
-The data gathered from the blood testing and medical histories of the participating class members was been tabulated by West Virginia University, and analyzed by the panel of three epidemiologists (the C8 Science Panel) along with all other information available regarding C-8.
-The C8 Science Panel found probable links between diseases or illnesses to humans and exposure of C-8.
-DuPont will now be required to pay for whatever medical monitoring (testing) is recommended for class members by the independent C8 Medical Panel.
-Under the terms of the 2005 settlement, Dupont is mandated to spend up to 235 million dollars for that medical service to class members.
-Medical monitoring protocols and current status are updated here.
-Also, if you have one of the six C8 linked diseases, a claim (lawsuit) for compensation may be pursued on your behalf against DuPont.
+The data gathered from the blood testing and medical histories of the participating class members was tabulated by West Virginia University, and analyzed by the panel of three epidemiologists (the C8 Science Panel) along with all other information available regarding C-8.
+The C8 Science Panel found probable links between human disease and exposure of C-8.
+As a result, DuPont is now required to pay for medical monitoring (testing) recommended for class members by the independent C8 Medical Panel.
+Also, if you are diagnosed with one of the six C8 linked diseases, a claim (lawsuit) for compensation may be pursued on your behalf against DuPont.
 To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.

 For purposes of an individual who suffers from one of the six C8 linked diseases, the probable link finding is conclusive on the question of whether or not C8 exposure can cause the linked disease from which the individual suffers.
-However, the question of whether or not the C8 exposure caused the linked disease in that particular individual is subject to denial by DuPont.
 As it currently stands, class members who suffer from a C8 linked disease must file a lawsuit before the time limit for such claims expires.
 Class members are not required to hire our law firms, two of which have litigated C8 claims since before 2001, and all of which have been involved in the C8 Class Action litigation from 2001 forward.
 Our three uniquely experienced C8 litigation law firms are:

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved .